Writing a marketing proposal can feel like a daunting task. What do you say? Where do you start?

 With that out of the way, let's get started.

+Before we show you a marketing proposal example, let's talk about what it is and why it's important.
 A marketing proposal is a document you can send to a potential client to show your value, offer a proposed solution to their business needs, and convince them to engage your marketing services.
 A good marketing proposal will accomplish all three for your business.
+And it's the key to helping you maintain a steady flow of new clients.

 At its core, a proposal is simply an explanation of what your prospect needs, how you can help them, and how much it will cost.
 Most marketing proposals also include a timeline of the work being planned.